nonprofitmba/jpberriz.net/_posts/2021-02-06-brief-research-on-trademarks.md

 ## Resources:

-United States Patent and Trademark Office, great to look up patents and trademarks https://www.uspto.gov/
+[United States Patent and Trademark Office](https://www.uspto.gov/), great to look up patents and trademarks.

-Good resource to get an overview of trademark classes: https://www.names4brands.com/trademark-class-search.php#google_vignette
+[This webpage](https://www.names4brands.com/trademark-class-search.php#google_vignette) is a good resource to get an overview of trademark classes.